nwsw/nwcplugin-api/api/nwc.ntnidx.md

 This returns the PitchPos nwctxt for the given NoteNumber.
 The NoteNumber must start from 1, and will yield valid positions up through [{ntnidx}:noteCount()](#noteCount).
 This function returns `nil` if there is no such note number.

-Unlike the `notePos` function, the position information contained in the `PitchPosText` uses an absolute staff position, and would need to be normalized with a user object's current staff position when drawing.
+Unlike the `notePos` function, the position information contained in the `PitchPosText` uses an absolute staff position, and would need to be normalized with an object's current staff position when drawing.

 ---------------------------------